-- Conveyors - Control Cabinet Wiring diagrams and manuals are inside the enclosure.
-The shielded cables for the temperature sensors are also included.
-Standard units have the cabinet mounted on top of the freezer. - Exhaust Troughs Two vapor collection troughs to be attached, one each to the entry and exit vestibules.
-They are available both right hand and left hand, but usually are matched sets. - Insulated Drop Assemblies, Miscellaneous Metal Covers, Baffles & Other Loose Parts
+- Control Cabinet Wiring diagrams and manuals are inside the enclosure.
+The shielded cables for the temperature sensors are also included. - Exhaust Troughs Two stainless steel vapor collection troughs to be attached, one each to the entry and exit vestibules.
+They are available both right hand and left hand, but usually are matched sets. - Insulated Drop Assemblies, Miscellaneous Metal Covers, Baffles & Other Loose Parts - Hydraulic Power Unit (Optional) Hydraulic units only.

-3.4.
-CONNECTING FREEZER SECTIONS AND SEALING (If not shipped assembled)
+4.5.
+CONNECTING FREEZER SECTIONS AND SEALING

-- A) Move the freezer sections into their proper relative positions on the floor (the entry vestibule has the drive motor mounted on its sides).
-The module crates are designed to be moved by fork lift or pallet trucks and can be rolled or skidded. - B) Check with the wiring diagrams to determine proper placement of each crate before assembly (for 2 and 3 module tunnels proceed to step J). - C) Uncrate the first section to be assembled.
+- A) Move the freezer sections into their proper relative positions on the floor (the exit vestibule has the drive motors mounted on its sides).
+The module crates are designed to be moved by fork lift or pallet trucks and can be rolled or skidded.
+Lifting should be done only along the 2x10's that form the perimeter of the crate.
+DO NOT lift the upper 2x4's on the trusses. - B) Check with the wiring diagrams to determine proper placement of each crate before assembly (for 2 and 3 module tunnels proceed to step J). - C) Uncrate the first section to be assembled.
 Each module end needs to be fully supported before completely removing the lower 2x10 support braces.
 Screw down the adjustable plastic pedestal legs to meet the floor and raise the modules off the crating slightly before removal. - D) Attach the end pedestal to the module just uncrated, unless it was shipped that way. - E) Push the second group of modules up to the end of the first and uncrate the end only.
 The first module of the second crate should be positioned to extend about 2" onto the exposed pedestal half mounting surface. - F) Uncrate the modules. - G) Coat to inner mating surface of modules with the silicone sealants shipped with the freezer.
 Make sure the whole edge of same module is covered. - H) Quickly push the two sections together before the sealant sets.
 Bolt the modules together with the four bolts and acorn nuts provided.
 Guide the electrical conduit into the apparatus box hole - I) Clean away the excess sealant from the module joint. - J) Continue until all sections are assembled. - K) To position freezer (sideways or lengthwise) place 2x4's underneath pedestal legs and pinch it along.
 One person per leg is required to prevent damage. - L) When the freezer is positioned, adjust plastic pedestal legs until freezer is leveled.
 Floor clearance should be about three inches.
 Clean the outer module joints with acetone so the vinyl tape will adhere properly.
 Do not stretch, just lay over the joint and press down so the heat of the hand will cause the tape to stick.
 Make sure the tape is at least 70°F or it will not adhere properly.

-3.5.
-INSTALLATION OF THE CONVEYOR BELT
+4.6.
+INSTALLATION OF THE CONVEYOR BELTS